pauliceia/vgiws/doc/api/import.md

     - 409 (Conflict): File is not a zip file.
     - 409 (Conflict): It was not possible to find one EPSG from the .prj.
     - 409 (Conflict): There is not a list of codes in the result.
 So it is an invalid .prj.
-    - 409 (Conflict): Conflict of f_table_name.
+    - 409 (Conflict): Conflict with `f_table_name` property.
 The table name is a reserved word.
 Please, rename it.
     - 409 (Conflict): Shapefile is not inside the default city of the project.
     - 500 (Internal Server Error): Problem when importing the Shapefile file.
 OGR was not able to import it.
     - 500 (Internal Server Error): Problem when importing the Shapefile file.
 Fiona was not able to read it.
 One reason can be that the Shapefile file has an empty column name, then name it inside the `.dbf` file.